fauxtix/DaisyPets/MauiPetsApp/NEW_FEATURES_EN_2025-10_Version2.md

-# New Features – DaisyPets
+# New Features – MauiPets

 This document summarizes the main features recently added (Oct/2025).